How to optimize React using React DevTools

 Profiler panel

-component takes up the entire first row in the graph, with each subsequent child being shorter.
+The flame graph visualizes the time spent rendering each component, including the time taken to render its children.
+This is why the Root component occupies the entire first row in the graph, with each subsequent child being shorter.

 How to find slow components